theevocater/tumblrposts/install_ruby_idiots/installing_ruby_for_idiots.markdown

     $ cd chruby-0.3.5/
     $ sudo make install

 Almost done!
-Just need to add some lines to your bashrc for chruby.
+Just need to add some lines to your shell configuration for chruby.

     if [[ -s "/usr/local/share/chruby/chruby.sh" ]] ; then
       # this line adds all the helpful chruby stuff to your environment